1971

 Note: The basic tracks of these songs were recorded in Villefranche,

-France in Summer or even earlier at sessions in London, Olympic
+France in summer or even earlier at sessions in London, Olympic

 Sound Studios (see entries from 1969 onwards).